MCGI: Manifold-Consistent Graph Indexing for Billion-Scale Disk-Resident Vector Search: Abstract

 \section{Abstract}

-Graph-based Approximate Nearest Neighbor (ANN) search often suffers from performance degradation in high-dimensional spaces due to the ``Euclidean-Geodesic mismatch,'' where greedy routing diverges from the underlying data manifold.
-To address this, we propose Manifold-Consistent Graph Indexing (MCGI), a geometry-aware and disk-resident indexing method that leverages Local Intrinsic Dimensionality (LID) to dynamically adapt search strategies to the data's intrinsic geometry.
-Unlike standard algorithms that treat dimensions uniformly, MCGI modulates its beam search budget based on in situ geometric analysis, eliminating dependency on static hyperparameters.
-Theoretical analysis confirms that MCGI enables improved approximation guarantees by preserving manifold-consistent topological connectivity.
-Empirically, MCGI achieves 5.8$\times$ higher throughput at 95\% recall on high-dimensional GIST1M compared to state-of-the-art DiskANN.
-On the billion-scale SIFT1B dataset, MCGI further validates its scalability by reducing high-recall query latency by 3$\times$, while maintaining performance parity on standard lower-dimensional datasets.
+Graph-based Approximate Nearest Neighbor (ANN) search often suffers from performance degradation in high-dimensional spaces due to the Euclidean-Geodesic mismatch, where greedy routing diverges from the underlying data manifold.
+To address this challenge, this paper presents Manifold-Consistent Graph Indexing (MCGI), a geometry-aware and disk-resident indexing method that leverages Local Intrinsic Dimensionality (LID) to dynamically adapt search strategies to the intrinsic geometry of data.
+Unlike conventional algorithms that treat dimensions uniformly, MCGI modulates its beam search budget based on in-situ geometric analysis, which reduces sensitivity to data-specific hyperparameters by replacing a single scalar with a geometry-informed range that remains stable across datasets of varying dimensionality.
+Theoretical analysis demonstrates that MCGI provides robust approximation by preserving manifold-consistent topological connectivity.
+Extensive evaluations against five industry-standard baselines across five datasets up to billion scales confirm the advantages of the proposed approach.